harrybin/harrybin.github.io/src/pages/about.md

 > Don't talk about problems, solve them!

-I'm Fullstack developer, DevOps evangelist and consultant currently working [Xebia Deutschland GmbH](https://xpirit.com/team/harald-binkle/) (former Xpirit Germany GmbH), prodly part of [Xebia](https://xebia.com/).
+I'm a fullstack developer, DevOps evangelist and consultant, currently working at [Xebia Deutschland GmbH](https://xpirit.com/team/harald-binkle/) (former Xpirit Germany GmbH), prodly part of [Xebia](https://xebia.com/).

 ### Love to..

-I'm is passionate about helping companies transform to truly digital enterprises.
+I'm passionate about helping companies transform to truly digital enterprises.
 As an Frontend Expert I realize this passion by designing, implementing and assessing enterprise frontend architectures aligned with his customers’ business and IT objectives.